Turbofan3360/ESP32-micropython-guide/README.md

 Firstly, I had to get my code to sync up with the data stream.
 I did this by looking for the start and stop bytes - b’\x00\x0f’ and then reading 23 bytes (not reading start/stop bytes).
 After many attempts with varying degrees of success, I finally landed on a relatively simple solution that works reliably.
 See the code to do this in the file sync_to_sbus_stream.py above.

+I then used code from this github repository (https://github.com/Sokrates80/sbus_driver_micropython/tree/master), slightly adjusted to fit into my code, to decode the data, converting the bytes into 11 bits per channel.
+I also implemented code to detect duplicate frames and avoided doing all the processing on them - a small improvement that may help me in future if I’m doing other heavy processing in the future.
+I did have to include a couple of time.sleep_ms() in my code to prevent the code from spinning around forever and breaking - I will be working and testing to try and get rid of these, along with the “if self.sbus.any() < 23” statement in the read_data() method.

 # Useful Links: